-This Example is intended to help you compare the costs of investing in the Fund with the cost of investing in other mutual funds.
-The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
+The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 You may be required to pay brokerage commissions on your purchases and sales of Institutional Class shares of the Fund from a financial intermediary, which are not reflected in the example.

-Although your actual costs may be higher or lower, based on these assumptions, your costs would be:
+Although your costs may be higher or lower, based on these assumptions your costs would be: